Mohd-0706/Mohd-0706/Readme.md

 ## 🧠 About Me

 Hey there!
-I'm **Mohammed Irfan I**, a full-stack developer and AI enthusiast.
+I'm **Mohammed Irfan I**, a Front-end developer and AI enthusiast.
 I enjoy solving problems using code and love creating websites and apps that are useful, modern, and easy to use.

 I work on both frontend and backend, and I like making projects that are smooth, responsive, and help people in real life.
 From creative tools to smart AI apps — I enjoy building things that matter.